 The Hermanus course was designed by the legendary Bob Grimsdell and then re-modelled in 2006 by Peter Matkovich, when an additional 9 holes were added.
 It now offers three combinations, which are known as the North, South and West courses.
 The newer section winds through some houses but for the most part the course is quite expansive with wide fairways, mature trees and very attractive planting.

 Some holes have been built on restored wetland, which provides for beautiful fynbos and abundant bird life.
-On Hole 15, the tee boxes are located within an environmentally sensitive area and golfers must traverse the area on board walks.
+On hole 15, the tee boxes are located within an environmentally sensitive area and golfers must traverse between tee boxes on attractive raised board walks.
 It is a really interesting par 4 with a cluster of fairway bunkers on the right of the hole that forces players to the left where a long elongated waste bunker awaits.
 An undulating green is the only one on the course not protected by any bunkers.
 A welcome relief after negotiating your route up the fairway.

 Other notable holes include the par 3, 13th which plays down hill and has magnificent views from the elevated tee box, of the ocean in the distance.
 Water guards the green on the right and a large bunker on the left provides for an intimidating tee shot often made more difficult by the prevailing south easterly wind.

 The signature hole is the 11th, players need to negotiate their way through a channel of mature trees to get to the green.
-It is imperative to find the fairway with your drive to give you a chance of landing your ball on the four tier green, which is protected by a pot bunker just short of the green, large bunkers on the left and a perilous drop off from the right hand side.
+It is imperative to find the fairway with your drive to give you a chance of landing your ball on the four tiered green, which is protected by a pot bunker at the front; large bunkers on the left and a perilous drop off from the right hand side.

 The 5th is another tough but enjoyable par 4 with a split fairway.
 A drive coming to rest on the upper level provides an easier shot onto the green, while the lower level is more direct but requires a demanding approach shot to an elevated, difficult green.